Lillebo/scroll-parents/README.md

 Simple function that returns an array with all the scrolling parent nodes of a given element.
 Useful if an element needs to listen to the scroll event of all it's parent nodes.

+The array is ordered from closest scrolling parent (left) to most distant scrolling parent (right), always ending with the Window object.

 ## Install

 ```shell